 Hansen is primarily a large format photographer who has now been applying that discipline and contemplative approach to the new smaller format digital cameras.
 His work is predominantly black and white, but the new technology has offered an opportunity to explore color simultaneously.
 The subjects have ranged from urban to the transitional zone between suburban and rural environments to the high plains of the western United States.
 Current projects are the Sears Powerhouse, the High Plains Project, and the West Chicago Documentary Project

 The Sears Powerhouse Project was a group endeavor.
 Hansen worked with Russell Phillips and Ken Burkhart to document the Sears Homan Square Powerhouse before it was converted into a magnet school in the Chicago Public School system.
 In 2006 after being dormant for 4 years, photographers had the opportunity to explore the archeological site that was once a vibrant catalog retail center.
-Abandoned and shuttered, the facility remained unchanged except for the wear of time and weather for 4 years.
+Abandoned and shuttered, the facility remained unchanged except for the wear of time and weather for those 4 years.
 Hansen continues to print and exhibit work from that project.

 Hansen has been photographing the high plains of Wyoming and Colorado since the mid 70’s.
 These images are of the open space and sky where man is only a transient guest.
 The land, weather, and light are constants but man comes and goes as he attempts to control the use the land for his advantage.
 The beauty of the landscape as well as it’s solitude has been photographed over the years.
 Evidence of man’s presence is often included.